 The Human Resources Development (HRD) program is designed for individuals who wish to become more marketable by upgrading their employability skills.
 Classes are year round and include Introduction to Computers, Resume Preparation, Interview Coaching, Career Interests and Aptitudes, Confidence Building, and Self-Discovery.
-Classes are reasonably priced and may be free for those who qualify.
+Classes are reasonably priced and the fee may be waived for those who qualify.